ctippur/swaggeralliance/README.md

 1. After implementing business logic, how do we link with further changes to model or end point?
 This is relevant because swagger codegen recreates the stub.
 2. Integrating with other providers like Azure, Google Cloud Platform. etc
 3. Build A/B testing environment (For example use Wasabi)
-4. Improve code gen to conform to specific use cases (for example, use cases for machine learning, build with pickle and other required libraries)
+4. Improve code gen to conform to specific use cases (for example, use cases for machine learning, build with pickle and other required libraries, or provide necessary dependencies for mobile application)
 5. Abstracting other parameters in a ui or a command line so that we can truely make the experience agnostic to the provider.